 To be the Eclipse "Explorer of the Network Neighborhood", with pluggable information providers under a single, consistent UI.
 Interactively discover, drill down, analyze remote systems (from mainframes down to embedded systems), and provide the context for more advanced actions being plugged in to it.

-The core Remote System Explorer (RSE) framework integrates any sort of heterogeneous remote resources through a concept of pluggable subsystems.
+The Remote System Explorer (RSE) framework integrates any sort of heterogeneous remote resources through a concept of pluggable subsystems.
 The base toolkit includes a Remote Files subsystem that allows transparent working on remote computers just like the local one, a shell and a processes subsystem.
-Other offerings include a lightweight Terminal and a Network Discovery framework.
+RSE is in maintenance mode, with possible successors being the TCF Target Explorer or a new framework based on the org.eclipse.remote API.

 Vendors are extending the RSE with custom subsystems for debugging, remote VNC display and other uses.